IzzAbdullah223/Memory-Card/README.md

 State Management: React’s useState and useEffect handle the game logic, like updating scores and resetting the game, so everything runs smoothly.

-Responsive Design: The game works great on different screen sizes, tested and tweaked using Chrome DevTools.
+Responsive Design: The game works great on different screen sizes, tested and tweaked using Chrome DevTools (Mobile responsive design will come soon)

 Smooth Interactions: Added CSS transitions for hover effects and background changes to make the game more engaging.

 To try: https://memory-mard23-pistfempf-izzabdullah223s-projects.vercel.app